krishnakishored/py-hinweis/py_notes.md

       1. At the heart of async IO are `coroutines`.
 A coroutine is a specialized version of a Python generator function.
       1. a coroutine object is awaitable, so another coroutine can await it.
       1. `time.sleep()` can represent any time-consuming blocking function call, while `asyncio.sleep()` is used to stand in for a non-blocking call
+      1. `Futures` and `coroutines` are both things that you can wait for.
+      1. You can make a coroutine by declaring it with `async def`
+      1. Almost always, a coroutine will `await` something such as some blocking IO.
+When we await, we actually yield control to the scheduler so it can do other work and wake us up later, when something interesting has happened.
+      1. You can make a future out of a coroutine, but often you don’t need to.
+Bear in mind that if you do want to make a future, you should use `ensure_future`, but this actually runs what you pass to it – it doesn’t just create a future
+      1. The right way to block waiting for a `future` outside of a coroutine is to ask the event loop to do it
+      1. To run several things concurrently, we make a future that is the combination of several other futures.
+         `asyncio` can make a future like that out of coroutines using `asyncio.gather`. asyncio.gather won’t necessarily run your coroutines in order, but it will return a list of results in the same order as its input.
+         `run_until_complete` returns the result of the future created by `gather` – a list of all the results from the individual coroutines.
+      1. When we want to block everything until we have a result, we can use something like `run_until_complete` but in an `async` context we want to yield control to the scheduler and let it give us back control when the coroutine has finished.
+We do that by using `await`
+      1. `asyncio.gather` takes in some futures/coroutines and returns a future that collects their results (in order).
+         If, instead, you want to get results as soon as they are available, you need to write a second coroutine that deals with each result by looping through the results of `asyncio.as_completed` and awaiting each one.
+      1. asyncio.as_completed returns an iterable sequence of futures, each of which must be awaited, so it must run inside a coroutine, which must be waited for too.
+         The argument to asyncio.as_completed has to be a list of coroutines or futures, not an iterable, so you can’t use it with a very large list of items that won’t fit in memory
+      1. `asyncio.wait` – it also takes a list of futures and waits for all of them to complete (like `gather`), or, with other arguments, for one of them to complete or one of them to fail.
+It then returns two sets of futures: done and not-done.
+Each of these must be awaited to get their results

+* aiohttp
+      1. `Aiohttp` recommends to use `ClientSession` as primary interface to make requests.
+ClientSession allows you to store cookies between requests and keeps objects that are common for all requests (event loop, connection and other things).
+Session needs to be closed after using it, and closing session is another asynchronous operation, this is why you need `async with` every time you deal with sessions.

 * Celery